Alcohol laws of Pennsylvania: For consumption off-premises

 Beer and wine in small quantities may be purchased from a restaurant, bar, or licensed retailer.
 These establishments may sell six and twelve packs of beer, along with individual bottles such as 40 ounce or 24 ounce beers.
 Their licenses permit them to sell up to 192 fluid ounces of beer per purchase.
 They may also sell up to 3 liters of wine per purchase.

-Some supermarkets, including Acme, Giant, Giant Eagle, Redner's, Wegmans, and Weis, have begun to sell alcohol within restaurants attached to the main supermarket building, but only under very specific conditions (the restaurant must have a defined separation from the rest of the supermarket, a separate cashier, and seating for at least 30 patrons).
-Supermarket chain ShopRite has begun to attach Fine Wine & Good Spirits stores to its stores.
+Many supermarkets, including Acme, Giant/Martin's, Giant Eagle, Price Chopper/Market 32, Redner's, ShopRite, Wegmans, Weis, and Whole Foods, have begun to sell alcohol within restaurants attached to the main supermarket building, but only under very specific conditions (the restaurant must have a defined separation from the rest of the supermarket, a separate cashier, and seating for at least 30 patrons).
+ShopRite has begun to attach Fine Wine & Good Spirits stores to its stores.